chris-castillo/jp.keijiro.apriltag/Packages/jp.keijiro.apriltag/README.md

 [the apriltag-imgs repository]:
   https://github.com/AprilRobotics/apriltag-imgs/tree/master/tagStandard41h12

-The `DetectionTest` component uses the Field of View value of the main camera to estimate tag positions.
+The `DetectionTest` component estimates tag positions using the camera intrinsics derived from the Field of View value of the main camera.
 You can try the sample without adjusting it, but it may give incorrect depth information.
-To get accurate tag positions, you should match the FoV value with the actual camera FoV.
+To get accurate tag positions, you should match the FoV value with the actual camera FoV or provide the exact intrinsic parameters.

 ![image](https://i.imgur.com/BUVHSnXl.jpg)

 For example, I'm using [Zoom Q2n-4K video camera] for testing, which gives about 78 degrees horizontal FoV at the mid-angle mode.
-So I changed the FOV Axis to "Horizontal" and the Field of View value to 78.
+From this value and the image resolution you can compute `fx` as `width / (2 * tan(78° / 2))`.

 [Zoom Q2n-4K video camera]:
   https://zoomcorp.com/en/us/video-recorders/video-recorders/q2n-4k-handy-video-recorder/